 I occasionally eat at French or Italian restaurants, but I don’t find either very filling.
 Sometimes I’m open to trying new types of ethnic foods.
 The other day I enjoyed a roasted chicken dish from a Cuban restaurant.
 However, I also lean towards choosing meals that are balanced with either iron or vitamin C to reduce my overall nickel absorption.

 It’s also important to be aware of how restaurants package their meals when you order take out.
 I once ordered a chicken burrito that didn’t include any ingredients with nickel.
 However, the restaurant packaged the burrito in aluminum foil.
 Really hungry at the time and not thinking about how the burrito was packaged, I ate it directly from the aluminum foil.
 Unfortunately, within about an hour my lips were swollen and on fire!
 They hurt terribly and I never made that mistake again!
+Now aluminum doesn’t necessarily contain nickel, but I avoid it, as it seems to bother me.

 Eating with a food allergy is a continual challenge.
 I know some people who cannot eat out at all or they risk going into anaphylaxis!
 Everyone’s food allergy journey is different.
 I feel it’s critical to remain open and understanding to how others experience their own food allergies and food intolerances.